Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 Fig.~\ref{fig:energy} shows the magnetic field and turbulent energies per unit mass as function of time.
-The calculation uses the maximum magnetic field strength and its corresponding density and turbulent velocity.
-The energy growth is analytically expressed as \citep{2016ApJ...833..215X,2017ApJ...850..126X}:
+Our measurements use the maximum magnetic field strength and its corresponding density and turbulent velocity.
+To compare with the analytical theory in \cite{2016ApJ...833..215X}, we also calculate the magnetic energy growth by following their analytical expressions: